Ahmed-M-Anis/E_commerce/README.md

 - have roles of (admain and user)
 - have authorization and authentication
+- have filters (sort , pagination , filds)
 - Products can be added
 - Category can be added
 - Brand can be added